-Banks seeking to establish eligibility for the City's competitive certificates of deposit purchase program shall submit for review annual financial statements, evidence of federal insurance and other information as required by the Director of Finance.
+Banks seeking to establish eligibility for the City's competitive certificates of deposit purchase program shall submit for review annual financial statements, evidence of federal insurance and other information as required by the Deputy City Manager or designee.

 C. Securities Dealers